Zachery Ty Bryan: Legal issues

 In October 2020, Bryan was held on several charges including felony strangulation, misdemeanor charges of fourth-degree assault and interfering with making a police report, after an apparent argument with his girlfriend in their apartment in Lane County, Oregon.
-In February 2021, Bryan pleaded guilty to two of the charges, while six others were dismissed.
+In February 2021, Bryan pleaded guilty to two of the charges, menacing and fourth degree assault, while six others were dismissed.
 He was sentenced to three years of bench probation and ordered to partake in a batterer intervention program and to have no contact with the victim.